 Savings to Industry

 The Georgia Tech Safety and Health Consultation Program has developed a five-year strategic plan to help the Occupational Safety and Health Administration (OSHA) achieve its goals for reducing injuries and illnesses by 15 percent in five industries and reducing three of the most significant types of workplace injuries and illnesses by the same percentage across several industries.

 The industries we will be focusing on are construction, food processing, and logging.
 The three injury and illness categories we will emphasize are silica, amputations, and lead.
 Here are some capsule descriptions of the assistance to be provided in target industry groups:

 Food Processing: The food processing industry must protect against a variety of safety and health threats, ranging from machine hazards and amputations to ergonomics and cumulative trauma disorders.
 Since most companies in the state of Georgia operate outside the small business requirements of the OSHA consultation program, we refer you to Georgia Tech's Agriculture Technology and Research Program that does provide technical assistance to medium and large corporations on request.
-If you are a small processor please contact Dan Ortiz.
+If you are a small processor please contact Thomas Dean.

 The consultation program offers free seminars, techguides, and other information to assist companies in reducing their workplace injuries and illneses.
 Check out the Outreach/Training section of this web site for the latest training offerings.